ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 Nice!
 We just showed that $x^2\cdot x^3 = x^5$.
 This is because $x^2$ is the product of $2$ $``x"$s, and $x^3$ is the product of $3$ $``x"$s, so the product of $x^2$ and $x^3$ is the product of $5$ $``x"$s in total.

 Let's make an even more general statement!
 What is $x^a \cdot x^b$?

-We can't write this out in multiplication because we don't know what $a$ and $b$ are, so we don't know how many $``x"$s to write!
-But, we can use the power (pun unintended) of words:
+Even though we don't know the values of $a$ and $b$, we can still write out the powers:

 $$x^a \cdot x^b = (\underbrace{x\cdot x\cdot \ldots \cdot x}_\text{$a$ times})(\underbrace{x\cdot x\cdot \ldots \cdot x}_\text{$b$ times})$$